-Relatively few vessels participate in the fishery (Figure 14), with about half of the total number reporting their first participation before 2000.
+Only 38 Korean vessels have participated in the area 8 and 9 fishery since 1995 (Figure 14), with about half of the total number reporting their first participation before 2000.
 Arrival of new vessels has been slow but steady.
-A number of vessels stopped participating in 2009.
+Eight vessels stopped participating in 2009, and five more have stopped since then, but six others have joined the fishery in that time.

-The total number of major (5° x 5° x month) cells fished has been variable from year to year (Figure 15), but has declined considerably since the peak year in 2008.
+The total number of major (5° x 5° x month) cells fished has varied from year to year (Figure 15), but has declined considerably since the peak year in 2008.
 Over the same period, effort has become more concentrated with more operations per cell.
 This increasing concentration is also apparent at the minor (1° x 1° x month) cell level (Figure 16).
 However, the distribution of effort within major cells has not concentrated significantly, with similar numbers of minor cells per major cell on average.
 In the period since 2008 the timing of effort in areas 8 and 9 has changed, gradually moving earlier in the year, though with different timing peaks in each area (Table 3).